z-katas/arch-katas-dcc/README.md

 [For better navigation on the content, use this miro frame](https://miro.com/app/board/uXjVOv-nlBo=/?moveToWidget=3458764528112682338&cot=14)

 <a name="platform-roadmap"></a>
-## Platform Roadmap
+## Platform Road map

 ### MVP
 The MVP is envisioned to bring out the unique value proposition of the platform and solve the key business problem / pain points.
 It should be sufficient for the business to get market feedback and pivot, if needed.

-Areas to be addressed:
+Areas to be addressed (In the order of priority):

+1. NPO - Candidate quantum (Modular Monolith)
-* Base platform infrastructure
+2. Base platform infrastructure
    * CI / CD pipelines with continuous delivery.
    * Logging
    * Monitoring
-* Candidate - NPO quantum
+3. BFF Service
+4. Document quantum
+5. Chat quantum
+6. Notification quantum
+7. Meetings quantum
-* Reports quantum - Without Analytics
+8. Reports quantum - Without Analytics
-* Notification quantum
-* Recommendations quantum - Simple, without model training
+9. Recommendations quantum - Simple, without model training
-* Meetings quantum
-* Document quantum
-* Chat quantum

 ### Long Term
 Areas to be addressed:
+* NPO - Candidate quantum (migrate to Microservices + Event Driven)
 * Reports quantum - Advanced predictive analytics
 * Recommendations quantum - with model training
 * NPO Integrations
+* Support Service

 <a name="engineering-practices"></a>